History and Scope

 The project is now producing a series of seventeen volumes that will bring Jackson’s most important papers to the public in easily readable form.
 Each volume presents about 400 documents, fully footnoted and indexed.
-The plan calls for six pre-presidential volumes, eight presidential (one for each year), two post-presidential, and a cumulative index.
-Volumes I through X have been published, bringing the series through 1832, Jackson’s fourth presidential year.
-Volume XI, covering 1833, is now in press, and Volume XII, covering 1834, in preparation.
+The plan calls for six pre-presidential volumes, eight presidential (one for each year), three post-presidential, and a cumulative index.
+Volumes I through XI have been published, bringing the series through 1833, Jackson’s fifth presidential year.
+Volume XII, covering 1834, is now in preparation.

-The Papers of Andrew Jackson is sponsored by the University of Tennessee-Knoxville and supported by grants from the National Historical Publications and Records Commission, the National Endowment for the Humanities, and the Tennessee Historical Commission, and the Watson-Brown Foundation.
+The Papers of Andrew Jackson is sponsored by the University of Tennessee-Knoxville and supported by grants from the National Historical Publications and Records Commission, the National Endowment for the Humanities, the Tennessee Historical Commission, and the Watson-Brown Foundation.